ansible-middleware/wildfly/main/_sources/README.md.txt

 A last option is to use JBoss cli queries, within the Ansible, but it requires more work as the state has to be managed for Ansible.
 Which means, a first query will assess the current state of the server (is the configuration already correct?), then a second will be need to update, if needed, the configuration.

+## A note on domain mode

+This collection does not provides any support to use Wildfly's domain mode.
+The rationale behind this decision is that this Wildfly feature overlaps a lot with Ansible and it's **not recommended** and cumbersome to combine those.
+So, for simplicity sake, this collection focus only on standalone deployment of Wildfly JEE servers.

 ## License

 [GNU General Public License v2.0](https://github.com/ansible-middleware/wildfly/blob/main/LICENSE)